-Winter weather demands for the 2021/2022 season were at the historical average.
-There were limited breakdowns of snow removal equipment, though the stretching of the life cycles of the larger trucks will likely require certain major refurbishment actions going forward.
+Winter weather demands for the 2021/2022 season were considerably lower than average.
+This mitigated breakdown of snow removal equipment, though the stretching of the life cycles of the larger trucks will likely require certain major refurbishment actions going forward.